Stephanie is a graduate Pony Clubber, a rock climber, hiker, poet, writing tutor, belly dancer, yoga student, and gymnastics teacher.

 - You can use this brush over most of the horse's body, but some sensitive horses may not like this brush used on their legs or face.

-- You can use the soft brush on any part of the horse.
+- You can use a soft brush on any part of the horse.

 - Use it the same as the body brush; follow the direction of the horse's hair with short, quick strokes.